Learning to Learn and Sample BRDFs

 For the \modelLinear model, we also computed the performance of \methodNielsen, who equally assume a linear BRDF model, on our test data (green line).
 Essentially, this compares using their method of selecting samples to our method of selecting samples for a comparable model (PCA).
-In image space, we see that for large sample counts ($\sampleCount \geq 16)$, their way of selecting samples is slightly better than \methodOur, whereas for sample counts below 16, our method is superior.
+In image space, we see that for larger sample counts ($\sampleCount \geq 16)$, their way of selecting samples is slightly better than \methodOur, whereas for sample counts below 16, our method is superior.
 Interestingly, this finding does not transfer to BRDF space, where we consistently outperform \methodNielsen for all \sampleCount.
 We hence assume that their optimization method (minimizing the condition number) is more closely related to human perception than our training loss, and hence achieves a lower DSSIM.
 Also, \methodNielsen is not yet as good as the full \modelNeural, to which our method extends.
 This implies that the benefit of our method depends on the target model: When the aim is to get most of the (many) \ac{BRDF} samples regardless of model complexity and usefulness (PCA is not compact, not fast to evaluate, etc), \methodNielsen can be superior.
 If a compact and efficient model, \eg \modelNeural, is to be used with only few samples, \methodOur is to be preferred.
 We have repeated similar experiments with 240 instead of five basis functions, leading to similar results, but with the additional disadvantages in storage, train and test compute requirements.

-We also compared to \methodNielsen on their dataset of 8 additional BRDFs in \refTbl{Nielsen} and \refFig{Results_NielsenDataset}.
+\myparagraph{Additional BRDF data} We also compared to \methodNielsen on their dataset of 8 additional BRDFs in \refTbl{Nielsen} and \refFig{Results_NielsenDataset}.
 At similar sample counts, our method performs better according to all metrics.
-We see that our method, albeit trained on MERL, can find sample patterns that generalize reliably to BRDFs from a dataset they have not seen during training.
+We see that our method, albeit trained on MERL only, can find sample patterns that generalize reliably to BRDFs from a dataset unseen during training, even if these were acquired with a different acquisition setup.

 \myfigure{Results_NielsenDataset}{Results on data from \cite{nielsen2015optimal} at $\sampleCount=2$ samples.}